 What are the treatments for Crohn's disease?

-There is no cure for Crohn's disease, but treatments can decrease the inflammation in your intestines, relieve symptoms, and prevent complications.
+There is no cure for Crohn's disease, but treatments can decrease inflammation in your intestines, relieve symptoms, and prevent complications.
 Treatments include medicines, bowel rest, and surgery.
 No single treatment works for everyone.
-You and your health care provider can work together to figure out which treatment is best for you:
+You and your provider can work together to figure out which treatment is best for you:

 - Bowel rest involves drinking only certain liquids or not eating or drinking anything.
 This allows your intestines to rest.
 You may need to do this if your Crohn's disease symptoms are severe.
 You get your nutrients through drinking a liquid, a feeding tube, or an intravenous (IV) tube.
 You may need to do bowel rest in the hospital, or you may be able to do it at home.
 It will last for a few days or up to several weeks.

 - Surgery can treat complications and reduce symptoms when other treatments are not helping enough.
-The surgery will involve removing a damaged part of your digestive tract to treat
+The surgery will involve removing a damaged part of your digestive tract to treat:

 - Bleeding that is life threatening